nixpal/md5-cracker-gpu/README.md

 # Md5 GPU/CPU Cracker

 ### About:
 This is a simple c tool to crack md5 hash using a wordlist.

+### Note: It only works with OpenCL/AMD.
+It won't work if you have Nvidia GPU.

 ### Usage: